lodauria/Individual_Assignments/stm32_f103rey/README.md

 ### Setup A8-M3 node

 To run the Mosquitto brokers on the A8-M3 node follow the instructions of the [dedicated folder](../mosquitto).
 You will need the IPv6 global address of the A8-M3 node to setup the sensor nodes.
+You can use the command `ip -6 -o addr show eth0` from the A8-M3 node terminal.

 ### Setup a M3 border router node:
 #### Makefile adjustments